kankaye/interview/EmploymentHero/Test2.md

 # Function Requirements

 ## Objective
 Write a function that takes two string parameters, `x` and `y`.
 The function should evaluate whether string `x` contains all the characters in string `y` in the same sequential order as they appear in `y`.
 The function will return a boolean value indicating the result of this evaluation.
-The function should not be case-sensitive and should not modify the input strings.
+The function should be case-sensitive and should not modify the input strings.

 ## Parameters
 - `x`: A string that we will check for the presence and sequential order of characters from `y`.